digital-asset/docs.daml.com/docs/2.7.0/docs/canton/tutorials/getting_started.rst

    bin/canton --help

 to see the command line options that Canton supports.
+Alternatively to `bin/canton` you can also start Canton directly with `java -jar lib/canton-*.jar` assuming all other jar dependencies are in the `lib` folder too.

 Next, run

 .. code-block:: bash